- Sociology Major

 The Department of Sociology recognizes the importance of graduation for students and families.
 Each spring, we host a reception for graduating Sociology majors.
 The reception is historically in an on-campus building on the afternoon before University Commencement.
 Graduating seniors (including December graduates from the previous calendar year) will receive detailed information about the event in the winter term.

-Due to COVID-19, the celebration may not take place in-person this year.
+Due to COVID-19, the celebration will not take place in-person this year.
 However, we will celebrate in a virtual and socially-distant way.
 More to come!